codecrafters-io/build-your-own-kafka/stage_descriptions/producing-messages-05-mf2.md

 - The error code in the response body is `0` (NO_ERROR).
 - The `throttle_time_ms` field in the response is `0`.
 - There is a single topic present in the response.
+- The topic response contains:
-- The `name` field in the topic response matches the topic name in the request.
+  - The `name` field matches the topic name in the request.
   - Each partition in the request has a corresponding partition response.
   - Each partition response contains:
     - The correct `index` field matching the partition in the request.
     - An error code of `0` (NO_ERROR).
     - A valid `base_offset` field with the assigned offset for that partition.
-  - The `log_append_time_ms` field contains `-1` (signifying that the timestamp is latest).
+    - The `log_append_time_ms` field contains `-1` (signifying that the timestamp is the latest).
     - The `log_start_offset` field is `0`.
-- Records are persisted to the correct partition log files.
+- Records are persisted to the correct partition log files on disk.
 - Offset assignment is independent per partition (partition 0 and partition 1 can both have offset 0).

-The tester will also verify that the records are persisted to the correct partition log files.

 ## Notes